Lost in Execution – Bexhill Highwoods

 The need to recognise the interdependent, complex quality of systems and systems change.

 Knowledge of a model, system or idea of how something works can distort what we see.
-All such descriptions of the complexity of natural and other systems are wrong; some are useful, others become destructive.
+All such descriptions of the complexity of natural and other systems are wrong; some are useful, and others become destructive.
 The woodland and its current existence speak not only of the complexity of systems but of the destructive application of simplistic models.
 The woodland was due to be sold to build a caravan park, it was an expenditure which derived no income for the local council and was not a required provision.
 Its survival is down to the rejection of such simplistic models by a small group of people willing to fight for its continuation as a public resource.

 As I worked in the wood, the idea of systems, hidden paths and chosen pathways revolved around three themes:

-The need to identify how we want things to be and how to get there
+We need to identify how we want things to be and how to get there

 I intend to return to the Highwoods in 2020 to develop and explore further the idea of our interdependence and systems by creating more complex tensile structures within a natural environment; visible and hidden.